The 7 Coolest Wikipedia Plugins for Your Browser

 If you want to perform a quick search, the shortcut, Shift + Space will bring up a small search bar overlaying your current window.

 Googlepedia integrates Wikipedia search directly into Google dividing your search page into two columns.
 The first column contains the original google results, while in the second, the relevant Wikipedia article is displayed.
 Googlepedia does have its shortcomings.
 If you do a search directly from within Google, sometimes Googlepedia’s search results will not be displayed.
 On the other hand, if you do the search from Firefox’s inbuilt search bar at the top of the page – the results are always displayed.
-Googlepedia is currently being ported to other browsers and is already available for Chrome.
+Googlepedia is currently being ported to other browsers.

 Chrome users will appreciate the Wikiepdia Companion which gives them easy access to search and browse articles on Wikipedia from the extensions menu.